ProfessorManhattan/docs-docker/readme-molecule/integrating-with-molecule.md

 ### Integrating with Ansible Molecule

 If you are using this image for testing [Ansible roles]({{ repository.group.ansible_roles }}) using [Ansible Molecule]({{ website.ansible_molecule_docs }}), then you will have to incorporate the image into your `molecule.yml` file (as well as have the appropriate folder structure in your custom role).
 A great example is in the repository of our [Android Studio Ansible role]({{ repository.project.androidstudio }}).
 In that role's root directory, you will see a folder named `molecule` alongside a properly structured Ansible role.
 In that folder, you will see a folder named `docker`.
 This folder defines the `docker` Molecule scenario.
-In the `molecule/docker` folder, you will see a file called `molecule.yml` which is where you will see a reference to this repository's Docker Hub slug (i.e. `megabytelabs/{{ pkg.name }}`).
+In the `molecule/docker` folder, you will see a file called `molecule.yml` which is where you will see a reference to this repository's Docker Hub slug (i.e. `megabytelabs/{{ slug }}`).
 Once you have everything setup like it is in our Android Studio role, you can run `molecule test -s docker` to run the tests.

 At the minimum, your `molecule/docker/molecule.yml` should look something like this: